Prize (law): End of privateering and the decline of naval prizes

 During the American Civil War, Confederate privateers cruised against Union merchant shipping.
 Likewise, the Union (though refusing to recognize the legitimacy of Confederate letters of marque) allowed its navy to take Confederate vessels as prizes.
-Under US Constitution Article 1 Section 8, it is still theoretically possible for Congress to authorize letters of marque, but in the last 150 years it has not done so.
+Article 1 Section 8 of the US Constitution allows Congress to authorise the grant of letters of marque, however it has not done so since the American Civil War.

 An International Prize Court was to be set up by treaty XII of the Hague Convention of 1907, but this treaty never came into force as only Nicaragua ratified it.

 Commerce raiding by private vessels ended with the American Civil War, but Navy officers remained eligible for prize money a little while longer.
-The United States continued paying prizes to naval officers in the Spanish–American War, and only abjured the practice by statute during World War I. The U.S. prize courts adjudicated no cases resulting from its own takings in either World War I or World War II (although the Supreme Court did rule on a German prize—SS Appam in the case The Steamship Appam—that was brought to and held at Hampton Roads).
+The United States continued paying prizes to naval officers in the Spanish–American War, and only abjured the practice by statute during World War I. The U.S. prize courts adjudicated no cases resulting from its own takings in either World War I or World War II (although the Supreme Court did rule on a German prize— in the case The Steamship Appam—that was brought to and held at Hampton Roads).
 Likewise Russia, Portugal, Germany, Japan, China, Romania, and France followed the United States in World War I, declaring they would no longer pay prize money to naval officers.
 On November 9, 1914, the British and French governments signed an agreement establishing government jurisdiction over prizes captured by either of them.
 The Russian government acceded to this agreement on March 5, 1915, and the Italian government followed suit on January 15, 1917.